Lidiasaes/PDF2texto/README.md

 # [Language2Language](https://colab.research.google.com/drive/1NFONy8DlBkavwlEBJhT_2NPK6ZwikSrP?usp=sharing) :sparkles:
 This is the second part of the project.
 You can upload a .txt file.
 Select the source language, the target language, and automatically translate it!
+This code uses [these models](https://github.com/Helsinki-NLP/Opus-MT).

-Not all languages are supported, as this is a prototype, only three (English, Spanish, French) are used.
+Not all languages are supported, as this is a prototype, the ones you may find in [this list](https://developers.google.com/admin-sdk/directory/v1/languages?hl=es-419).
 If you want more, just add them easily! :sparkles:

 You may need an account on Hugging Face in order to get your own Acess Token